All-sky limits on Sterile Neutrino Galactic Dark Matter obtained with SRG/ART-XC after two years of operations

-The further prospects of \artxc\ in exploring the sterile neutrino DM are related to the use of \artxc\ data obtained during its Galactic Plane survey, undertaken in 2022--2023, with more than a year total exposure.
-Also we plan to use the next 2-year \artxc\ all-sky survey, which is planned to be started in 2023.
-We expect that these data will significantly improve our current \artxc\ constraints on the decay of the sterile neutrino DM, presented in this {\it Letter}.
+The further prospects of ART-XC in exploring the sterile neutrino DM are related to the use of ART-XC data obtained during its Galactic plane survey, undertaken in 2022--2023, with more than a year of total exposure.
+Also we plan to use the next 2-year ART-XC all-sky survey, which is planned to be started in 2023.
+We expect that these data will significantly improve our current ART-XC constraints on the decay of the sterile neutrino DM, presented in this paper.

-The other important SRG dataset, are the data of eROSITA survey, which should allow for exploring sterile neutrino DM in softer, 0.5--8\,keV energy range, while in 4-8\,keV energy range, covered by the both SRG telescopes, the joint analysis of the data from both \artxc\ and eROSITA is possible.
-The analysis of the fluxes from nearby galaxy clusters (e.g.\ Coma) and analysis of the contribution of unresolved X-ray sources along the lines of Ref.\,\cite{Barinov:2022kfp} can additionally strengthen the inferred in this {\it Letter} constraint on the model parameters of the sterile neutrino DM.
+The other important SRG dataset, are the data of eROSITA survey, which should allow for exploring sterile neutrino DM in softer, 0.5--8\,keV energy range, while in 4-8\,keV energy range, covered by the both SRG telescopes, the joint analysis of the data from both ART-XC and eROSITA is possible.
+The analysis of the fluxes from nearby galaxy clusters (e.g.\ Coma) and analysis of the contribution of unresolved x-ray sources along the lines of Ref.\,\cite{Barinov:2022kfp} can additionally strengthen the inferred constraint on the model parameters of the sterile neutrino DM given in this paper.

 \acknowledgements